mykhailohoy/stunning-happiness/README.md

 # stunning-happiness

-Stunninng Happiness is a tool for stunning inspiration.
+Stunning Happiness is a tool for stunning inspiration.

 Wait for the release in August 2021.